Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Introduction

+Our new cosmological simulations expand previous, more idealized studies of AGN feedback by our team in analytic models \citep[][]{FGQ12, FGQM12, RFG18b_analytic} and idealized simulations \citep[][]{Richings2018TheWinds, Richings21_emission} of AGN winds, as well as in simulations including the FIRE ISM physics but neglecting the cosmological environment \citep[][]{Hopkins16_concert, Torrey2020TheISM}.
+This work is complementary to \cite{Mercedes-Feliz2023LocalSimulationsc}, \cite{Mercedes-Feliz2024DenseSimulations}, and \cite{Cochrane2023TheSizesb}, which analyzed the impact of AGN winds during a luminous quasar phase in a massive FIRE-2 star-forming galaxy, and to \cite{Wellons2023ExploringSimulationsb}, which explored the impact of various models of SMBH accretion and feedback in a large suite of FIRE-2 simulations and found several physically plausible models.
+We apply AGN feedback models broadly consistent with those favored by \cite{Wellons2023ExploringSimulationsb} to a suite of cosmological zoom-in simulations with updated FIRE-3 physics.
+Moreover, about half of our new simulations are of order-of-magnitude higher mass resolution than the simulations of comparable-mass galaxies studied in \cite{Wellons2023ExploringSimulationsb}.

 We examine the impact of AGN feedback in the FIRE simulations by making a detailed comparison between two possible models for AGN feedback, simulations without BHs, and observations.
-We present a set of massive (>L*) galaxies which broadly match observed scaling relations at low redshifts, which along with some of the FIRE-2 test simulations studied by \cite{Wellons2023ExploringSimulationsb} constitute the first such galaxies produced by the FIRE project.
+Our study builds on \cite{Wellons2023ExploringSimulationsb} by comparing the simulations to a broader set of observations, including more detailed structural properties.
+We present a set of massive (>L*), quenched galaxies that broadly match observed scaling relations at low redshifts.
+Along with some of the FIRE-2 test simulations studied by \cite{Wellons2023ExploringSimulationsb}, these constitute the first such galaxies produced in cosmological simulations by the FIRE project.
+While we show examples of how including AGN feedback in simulations of massive galaxies produces much more realistic properties than simulations without BHs, we also highlight significant limitations of the AGN models analyzed in this paper.
+In particular, we find that while the stronger variant (with cosmic rays included) produces the most realistic >L* galaxies, it tends to over-quench lower-mass galaxies.
+Thus, we find evidence that further refinements of the BH growth and/or feedback physics -- perhaps including feedback parameters that depend on galaxy mass --- are warranted.
+The parameter space of possible SMBH feeding and feedback is vast, and as our results reinforce, continues to require more exploration.

+The plan for this paper is as follows.
 In section \ref{sec:methodology} we describe the suite of zoom-in simulations analysed for this study, along with the three SMBH physics models tested.
 In section \ref{sec:results} we present the outcomes of the simulations with comparisons to observations of galaxy masses and star-formation rates (section \ref{sec:masses}) and structural properties (section \ref{sec:structure}).
 In section \ref{sec:discussion} we discuss our results, and in section \ref{sec:conclusions} we summarize our conclusions.